 Ram has been a favourite among them.

 ‘Them’ in the above example is generic and a big group, so ‘among’ works here.
-But there are two specific comparisons in the first sentence, so ‘between’ goes nicely.
+But the first sentence has two specific comparisons, so ‘between’ goes nicely.

-That completes the list of all common mistakes in English student learners make.
+That completes the list of all common mistakes that English student learners make.
 Before bidding goodbye, I’m sharing a book that will be a complete study guide for English.
-Oswal – A Comprehensive Guide On General English For Competitive Exams has detailed grammar, subject-verb agreement, tenses, vocabulary, and reading comprehension sections.
-It’s the only book you need for Banking, SSC, management, railways and other competitive exams.
+Oswal Gurukul – A Comprehensive Guide On General English For Competitive Exams has detailed sections on English grammar, subject-verb agreement, tenses, vocabulary, and reading comprehension.
+It’s the only book you need for Banking, SSC, management, railways, and other competitive exams.
 Alexander Pope famously said a little learning is a dangerous thing.
 Grab the book today to get your complete handbook for English.